dodogang/crumbs/README.md

 ## What does this mod do?

-Building mod which adds various blocks tuned to fit with vanilla minecraft.
+Building mod which adds various blocks tuned to fit with vanilla Minecraft.

 ## Other Information:
 - Report Bugs to https://github.com/dodogang/crumbs/issues
 - Join our discord: https://discord.gg/APPWa6s
 - You can include this mod in your modpack as long as you don't claim the mod as your own.